 Bonum Bank Plc (formerly known as ACH Finland Oyj) was established for an indefinite period on 12 May 2008 in Espoo.
 ACH Finland Oyj was renamed ACH Finland Oy on 20 July 2010 and further renamed Bonum Bank Ltd on 23 December 2013.
 The corporate form of the Bank was changed from a limited liability company to a public limited company on 6 April 2016.
 The Bank's registration number in the Finnish Patent and Registration Office is 2192977-5 and its domicile is in Espoo, therefore Finnish legislation applies to the Bank.
 The Bank's accounting period is one calendar year.
 The Bank's registered address is Bonum Bank Plc, Hevosenkenkä 3, 02600 Espoo, Finland and its telephone number is +358 10 4233710.
+The Issuer's legal entity identifier code (LEI) is 743700RFAN8QA5JFA150.

-The Bank is a fully owned subsidiary of the POP Bank Alliance (see section "The Bank as a Part of POP Group").
+The Bank is a wholly owned subsidiary of the POP Bank Alliance (see section "The Bank as a Part of POP Bank Group").

-The Bank's long-term senior debt has been rated BBB (with stable outlook) by S&P. S&P is established in the EEA and registered under the CRA Regulation.
+The Bank has long- and short-term counterparty credit ratings BBB/A-2 by S&P. The outlook is stable.
+S&P is established in the EEA and registered under the CRA Regulation.

-According to Article 2 of its Articles of Association, the Bank engages in the business operations set forth in the Credit Institutions Act.
-The Bank does not provide investment services as defined in Chapter 1 Paragraph 11 of the Finnish Act on Investment Services (14.12.2012/747, as amended) (in Finnish: sijoituspalvelulaki).
+According to Article 2 of its articles of association, the Bank engages in the business operations permissible for a deposit bank under the Credit Institutions Act.
+In addition, the Bank provides investment services as defined in Chapter 1 Section 4 of the Finnish Act on Investment Services (Sijoituspalvelulaki, 747/2012, as amended).
 The Bank was granted a credit institution license on 19 December 2013 by the FIN-FSA.